repparw/cantor/README.md

 This repository contains my personal [QMK](https://qmk.fm/) keymap configuration for the [Cantor](https://github.com/diepala/cantor) keyboard, which is a split 3x6 keyboard with 3 thumb keys per side.

-It is set up as a [QMK External Userspace](https://docs.qmk.fm/newbs_external_userspace) and uses GitHub Actions to automatically build the firmware when relevant code changes are pushed.
+It is set up as a [QMK External Userspace](https://docs.qmk.fm/newbs_external_userspace)

 ## Layout Overview

 This is the general layout structure.
-For the exact keycodes and definitions, please refer to the `keyboards/cantor/keymaps/repparw/keymap.c` file.
+For the keycodes and definitions, see the `keyboards/cantor/keymaps/repparw/keymap.c` file.

 ![Cantor Layout](docs/layout.png)